FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/slingshot-phase-2.3-recap.md

 _template: blog_detail
 ---

 The Slingshot Phase 2.3 Closing Ceremony on June 9th closed what has been one of the most productive phases of the Slingshot Competition yet.
 Over the last 2 months, several members of the Filecoin community participated in Phase 2.3 of the Slingshot competition.
 25 teams onboarded nearly 9 PiB of data onto the network through 300,000 storage deals and were rewarded from a prize pool of 165,000 FIL!
 At the official phase end (May 14), \~13.4 PiB of data had been onboarded onto Filecoin through Slingshot.
-Watch the recording of the Phase 2.3 Closing Ceremony [here](https://www.youtube.com/watch?v=uG8RtJuFcqc) to learn more about the key takeaways from this Phase and hear from some of the participating teams!
+Watch the recording of the Phase 2.3 Closing Ceremony [on YouTube](https://www.youtube.com/watch?v=uG8RtJuFcqc) to learn more about the key takeaways from this Phase and hear from some of the participating teams!

 The Slingshot competition has the following goals: